 And I usually top it with a bit of olive oil, this helps a bit with oxidation.

-The reason pesto turns brown is a chemical reaction of the cut basil with the air; it’s called oxidation (same thing that happens with guacamole) and if you want to prevent it you can blanch your basil leaves before starting to make the pesto (soak them in boiling water for a minute).
+Another word about oxidation… The reason pesto turns brown is a chemical reaction of the cut basil with the air; it’s called oxidation (same thing that happens with guacamole) and if you want to prevent it you can blanch your basil leaves before starting to make the pesto (you can learn more about the blanching process in this post).

 Personally, it doesn’t bother me so I usually skip this step.